Requirements for Major

 Core Course Requirements

-Two courses from the list of eligible core courses.
+Two courses from the following core courses:

 - History and Society